Jinger Duggar Wants Jessa Duggar To Wear Pants And Move To Texas With Baby Henry & Husband?

 When Jinger got married and moved away, Jessa is the only one that showed on Instagram how she stays in touch with her favorite younger sister.
 When Jinger joined Instagram, she was also the only one to congratulate her into the world of social media.

 In fact, Jessa and Ben hauling their kids to Texas to visit the newlyweds became one of the pivotal points of Counting On‘s new season.
-Even though they had two babies under the age of 2, they made an immense effort to fly out to San Antonio, Texas, and visit the newly married couple.
+Even though they had two babies under the age of two, they made an immense effort to fly out to San Antonio, Texas, and visit the newly married couple.

 In the episode, Jessa and Ben were in the process of getting convinced by Jinger and Jeremy to move out to Texas.
 The parent of two admitted that nothing held them in Arkansas and that they were open to looking for other places to call home.